koningsvenn/Group-5-CSS-Project/README.md

 # Cellular Automata Simulation

-This Python script simulates a Cellular Automata (CA) environment where agents interact economically, move randomly, and engage in taxation and charity processes.
+This Python script simulates Lattice-Gas Cellular Automata (CA) environment where agents interact economically, move randomly, and engage in taxation and charity processes.
 The simulation can optionally display animations or run in the background for heavier computations.

 ## Features
 - Simulates economic transactions between agents.